shjWilson/docker-serverless-aws-client/Readme.md

 way you don't have to configure it every single time when you run docker container.

-Following example show how to run dokcer image with mounting folders
+Following example show how to run docker image with mounting folders.
+In our case the <PATH-TO-YOUR-SERVERLESS-PROJECT> is the actual lambda serverless project which you can check out from github: https://github.com/agilebeat-inc/serverless-lambda-infer-railroad

 ```
 docker run -v <PATH-TO-YOUR-CREDENTIALS-ON-HOST_MACHINE>/.aws:/root/.aws -v <PATH-TO-YOUR-SERVERLESS-PROJECT>:/root/classify-lambda <IMAGE ID>